rnajena/bertax/README.md

 ## Compatible phyla and genera

 Due to the limited amount of samples that can be used for training, we could not train all known phyla and genera.
 Therefore, we present here the list of compatible phyla and genera.
 Note: If the taxon of your sample is not included in this list, there is a high probability that phylum/genus will be predicted as "unknown".
+If you want you can [train your own model](#training-bertax-models), that includes the taxa of interest to you.

 Note: We recommend using BERTax only for super kingdom and phylum prediction, but genera are possible.
 For more details see: [our paper at pnas.org](https://www.pnas.org/doi/full/10.1073/pnas.2122636119)

 **phylum**